This can be a tragic dilemma. A genuine hair-ripping-out moment.

 Simply, you cannot force entry.

 Under the Protection from Eviction Act 1977, any form of intimidation or making the tenant feel they may be assaulted, is deemed as harassment.
 This can also include turning up at the property unannounced.
 More details available in the Landlord’s Right Of Entry blog post.

 Access for repairs & maintenance

 This is where it gets a little bit confusing.
 And tedious.
 And weird.
 And ridiculous.

 While the law states that tenants are entitled to live in “quiet enjoyment”, the ‘landlord and tenant act 1985 section 11’ stipulates that the landlord’s legal obligation is to repair and maintain the property and that the tenant must allow the landlord access to do essential repairs.
 That includes doing an annual gas safety check.

-However, despite the fact the tenant should allow access, landlords still can’t force entry when they’re not given permission to enter.
+However, despite the fact the tenant should allow access, landlords still can’t force entry when they’re not given access to enter (I believe it would be trespassing).
 Entering the property against your tenants will could give them grounds to start a claim against you for harassment, under the Protection from ‘Eviction Act 1977’.

 Like I said, soul-destroying.
 And tedious.
 And weird.
 And ridiculous.

 In this situation, it is advised to try and make all “reasonable” efforts to communicate with the tenant and explain that you need access the property to do vital maintenance work.
 If they refuse entry or completely ignore your efforts, you should try the following…